menu

 Residents will find that the city is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Council is worth considering.

-Council is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Council doesn't have a public transportation system that people use for their commute.

 Demographics

-The percentage of people in Council with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.04% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Council is quite a bit lower than the national average among all cities of 21.84%: just 10.04% of people here over 25 have a bachelor's degree or an advanced degree.

 The people who call Council home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Council residents report their race to be White, followed by Native American.
 Important ancestries of people in Council include English, Irish, German, Greek, and Norwegian.